h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

     - Also, recall that RMSE has the same unit as the dependent variable in our case; our dependent variable(DV) is dollars.
 Consequently, what will be considered a good RMSE value depends on our DV, and, therefore, there is no absolute good or bad RMSE threshold when DV is not known.
     - Because the range of our DV is from 1,000 (min) - 97,000(max) our RMSE(4058.833) will be consider small.
 The smaller the RMSE, in this case, the better.

-Now, in the next section, let's rebuild the first experiment, but this time let's enable fine-tuning.
+In the next section, let's explore the pre-rebuilt experiment from task one, and let's see the impact fine-tuning has on the model's performance.

 ## Task 4: Embeddings Transformer (Image Vectorizer) with Fine-tuning